Rated Excellent Online

 Frequently Asked Questions

 Your IR35 status can affect how lenders assess your income.
 If you are inside IR35, more tax will have been deducted at source and your net take-home pay will be lower.
 Some lenders will factor this into their affordability calculations.
 Outside IR35 contractors operating through a limited company may have more flexibility in how their income is structured.
 A broker can identify which lenders offer the most favourable treatment for your specific IR35 status.
+Following the 2021 off-payroll working reforms in the private sector, this has become an increasingly common underwriting question.

 Yes, umbrella company contractors can apply for a secured loan.
 You will typically need to provide payslips from your umbrella company alongside your contract of engagement, which shows the underlying day rate.
 Some lenders will use the day rate annualisation method rather than the net umbrella company payslip figure, which can result in a higher assessed income.
 Three to six months of payslips and personal bank statements are usually required.